TopchetoEU/jscript/README.md

 ## NOTE:

 To setup the typescript bundle in your sources, run `node build.js init-ts`.
-This will download the latest version of typescript, minify it, and add it to your src/assets folder.
+This will download the latest version of typescript, minify it, and add it to your src folder.
 If you are going to work with the `node build.js debug|release` command, this is not a necessary step.